Neio/ACMESharpDotNet/README.md

 ## Overview

-This library originated as a port of the [ACMESharp](https://github.com/ebekker/ACMESharp) client library from .NET Framework to .NET Standard 2.0.
+This library originated as a port of the [ACMESharp](https://github.com/ebekker/ACMESharp) client library from .NET Framework to .NET Muti-targets

 However, this rewrite is now actually more complete than the [original](https://github.com/ebekker/ACMESharp), including operations from the ACME specification that were left out of the original and supporting the latest